Iban Salvador

-Iván Salvador Edú (born 11 December 1995), known in Spain as Iban Salvador and in Africa as Iban Edú, is a professional footballer who plays as a forward for Ekstraklasa club Wisła Płock.
+Iván "Iban" Salvador Edú (born 11 December 1995), also known as Iban Edú in Africa, is a professional footballer who plays as a forward.
 Born in Spain, he plays for the Equatorial Guinea national team.

 Salvador began his career at Hospitalet, and after his first season was signed by Valencia, where he made one first-team appearance in the Copa del Rey.
 He achieved totals of 122 games and 11 goals in the Segunda División for Valladolid, UCAM Murcia, Cultural Leonesa and Fuenlabrada.

-A full international for Equatorial Guinea since 2015, he was chosen for the Africa Cup of Nations in 2015, 2021 and 2023, helping the team to fourth place in the first of those tournaments.
+A full international for Equatorial Guinea since 2015, he was chosen for the Africa Cup of Nations in 2015, 2021, 2023 and 2025, helping the team to fourth place in the first of those tournaments.